 Individuals and Societies - the Humanities.

-The Arts – this group also contains the elective which allows girls to choose another subject from Groups 2 to 4.
+The Arts – this group also contains the elective which allows students to choose another subject from Groups 2 to 4 if they wish.

 The Extended Essay (EE)

 This is a piece of academic research chosen from any one of the subjects in the six groups.
-The EE develops girls’ research skills, enables them to practise the thesis approach to writing required at university and to experience the excitement of intellectual challenge and discovery.
+It develops research skills, enables the student to practise the thesis approach to writing required at university and to experience the excitement of intellectual challenge and discovery.

 Theory of Knowledge (TOK)

-This programme of study enables girls to make connections between different areas of knowledge and encourages them to consider the cultural, social and moral aspects of knowledge.
+This programme of study enables students to make connections between different areas of knowledge and encourages them to consider the cultural, social and moral aspects of knowledge.

 Creativity, Action & Service (CAS)

 IB students are required to be involved in activities in each of the three CAS areas - meeting personal aims, challenges and working with others.
 Over the two years of the IB Diploma Programme, CAS will contribute a minimum of 150 hours.

 For more information about the IB, please visit the IB website.